IRRIGATION - HOME STUDY COURSE

-Learn how to build and maintain an efficent irrigation system.
+Learn how to develop and maintain an efficient irrigation system

 This is a ten lesson course that covers the design, installation, maintenance, operation and evaluation of simple irrigation systems.
 This course is similar to BHT304 and BAG213, but focuses on irrigation for parks, home gardens, and other ornamental horticulture areas